tomoe-mami/weechat-scripts/prettype/README.md

 called twice, one at the beginning of portion of text you want to protect and another one at the end of it.

-Nick completion that occurs at the start of input and URLs will be escaped automatically.
+Portion of text that looks like URL will be escaped automatically.

+Automatic nicks and channels completion can be done if you use the alternative completion items provided by this script: `prettype_nicks` (for nicks) and `prettype_channels` (for channels).
+For example:

+    /set weechat.completion.default_template "%(prettype_nicks)|%(prettype_channels)"

 ### Original Text